harbidel/cu-cat/README.md

 # What can **cu-cat** NOT do?

 Since **cu_cat** is limited to CUDF/CUML dataframes, it is not a drop-in replacement for dirty_cat.
 It is also not a drop-in replacement for the CPU-based dirty_cat, and we are not planning to make it one.
-We developed this library to accelerate our own **grpahistry** end-to-end pipelines.
+We developed this library to accelerate our own **graphistry** end-to-end pipelines.

 Similarly, it requires pandas or cudf input, as well as a GPU; numpy array will not suffice as they can featurize but cannot be UMAP-ed since they lack index.